 Instant Pot Chicken Burrito Bowl (One-Pot!)

 Let’s make a feel-good version of our favorite takeout!
-A true one-pot wonder, this easy Instant Pot chicken burrito bowl recipe is a perfect dump-and-go, one-pot option for busy weeknights, meal prep, or as a chicken burrito filling.
+A true one-pot wonder, this easy Instant Pot chicken burrito bowl recipe features hearty chicken + tender rice along with beans and corn, and is a perfect dump-and-go, one-pot option for busy weeknights, or meal prep!

 Process & Tips